Artist Trading Card Tutorial

 Add stamping using background stamps.
 These are meant to add interest but remain in the background – they are not the image you should see first when you look at your final project.

 Add more stamping and start stenciling.
-I used a combination of Distress Inks and Archival Inks.
+Choose from a variety of Distress Inks and Archival Inks.
 I always use Jet Black Archival Ink for the top layer (the focal image, or in this case, faces.)